|

 can be added according to the situation.
 The dialogue of the

-dance-drama is a kind of question-answer type.
+dance-drama is in the form of question-answer type.
 Thampuran asks

 questions and the Kakkan gives humorous answers amidst songs.